The aim of this page is to direct the customers about “how to sow seeds”

 Homeseeds.pk is a newly launched project of More Green Pvt.
 Ltd. only for those who love Kitchen gardening.
 We have full range of seasonal vegetables’ seeds, flowers’ seeds and Herbs’ seeds.
 Just visit our website www.homeseeds.pk and place your order.

-Summer season’s vegetables’ seeds.
+Summer and winter season vegetables’ seeds.

 - Pots, seedling trays and other containers for sowing seeds.